cube-js/cube/dco.md

 # Developer's Certificate of Origin

-By contributing to Cube Dev, Inc., You accept and agree to the terms and conditions in the [Developer Certificate of Origin](https://developercertificate.org/) for Your present and future Contributions submitted to Cube Dev, Inc. Your contribution includes any submissions to the [Cube.js repository](https://github.com/cube-js) when you click on such buttons as `Propose changes` or `Create pull request`.
+By contributing to Cube Dev, Inc., You accept and agree to the terms and conditions in the [Developer Certificate of Origin](https://developercertificate.org/) below for Your present and future Contributions submitted to Cube Dev, Inc. Your contribution includes any submissions to the [Cube.js repository](https://github.com/cube-js) when you click on such buttons as `Propose changes` or `Create pull request`.
 Except for the licenses granted herein, You reserve all right, title, and interest in and to Your Contributions.

 ```
 Developer Certificate of Origin